-- Throughout the year there are two Parents' Evenings and there is an end of year annual report to parents; - Parents are invited to review their child's 'Supporting Me to Learn' on a termly basis these are usually through the parents evening cycle.
-Plans are evaluated with parents and recommendations for new targets discussed alongside suggestions for supporting their child in the homesetting - Children with One Page Profiles are invited into school at least twice yearly (more frequent if required) in order to review the My Support Plan document with the SENDCo, other professionals and class teacher.
-These meetings are additional to that of parents evenings. - Our parents appreciate the 'open door' policy whereby the school SEND team are easily contactable via the school office/telephone/email.
-Parents may be invited into school to discuss their child's progress at any time and additional meetings are set up as required or as requested by parents to discuss particular aspects of a child's SEND; we particularly welcome information from parents about how their child learns best in order that it can be shared with those people who teach the child.
+- Throughout the year there are two Parents' Evenings and there is an end of year annual report to parents; - Parents are invited to review their child's 'One Page Profile' on a termly basis these are usually through the parents evening cycle.
+Plans are evaluated with parents and recommendations for new targets discussed alongside suggestions for supporting their child in the home setting. - Our parents appreciate the 'open door' policy whereby the school SEND team are easily contactable via the school office/telephone/email.
+Parents may be invited into school to discuss their child's progress at any time and additional meetings are set up as required or as requested by parents to discuss particular aspects of a child's SEND; we particularly welcome information from parents about how their child learns best in order that it can be shared with those people who teach the child. - Progress and outcomes are also discussed during consultation meetings with our Educational Psychologist; parents are given a report and discussion takes place regarding the outcomes of any Educational Psychologist assessments/observations. - Progress and outcomes of assessments by other external agencies may also be discussed with parents at consultation meetings (e.g. with our speech and language therapist or with specialist support teachers or Wakefield MD Council Fair Access

+Team).

-- Progress and outcomes are also discussed during consultation meetings with our Educational Psychologist; parents are given a report and discussion takes place regarding the outcomes of any Educational Psychologist assessments/observations. - Progress and outcomes of assessments by other external agencies may also be discussed with parents at consultation meetings (e.g. with our speech and language therapist or with specialist support teachers or Wakefield MD Council Fair Access Team). - The progress of children holding an Education Health and Care Plan is discussed at their annual review (interim reviews may also be called as necessary). - At Year 5 annual reviews, transition to secondary school is considered with discussion involving parents.
+- The progress of children holding an Education Health and Care Plan is discussed at their annual review (interim reviews may also be called as necessary). - At Year 5 annual reviews, transition to secondary school is considered with discussion involving parents.
 At Year 6 annual reviews, the SENDCo of the receiving high school is usually invited to attend. - Parental survey forms are used at annual reviews and throughout the year to obtain parents' views about their child's SEND, support in place to address needs and any modifications to this support which parents feel may be appropriate.